MercersKitchen/Processing-Java-Overview-and-Projects/README.md

 ---

 # Advanced Computer Science
-- Pong Game: review Procedural Programming Methodology and Introduce Object Orientated Programming Methodologies
+- Pong Game (Visual Data): review Procedural Programming Methodology and Introduce Object Orientated Programming Methodologies
 - Chatbot: Using Object Orientated Programming Methodologies for manipulating String Data (parsing, sorting, and searching)
 - [Optional, non Advanced Placement] Password Program: manipulating String Data as one String Literal (password or passphrase)

 Note: projects extend intermediate game rules, ethics, and morals to communication

 #### Pong
+- Uses Processing-Java: classes written in Pure Java, driver written in Processing-JAVA

 Purpose: using visual data to learn new and abstract programming methodology (Object Orientated Programming)
 - For example: a pong ball becomes an `object` automatically tracked by the computer, and might be instantiated infinitely